How much blood do we have?

 Why should I donate blood?

 The life span of RBCs is 120 days after which they are destroyed by our body.
 Then why not donate this blood which our body is going to destroy anyway.
-By donating blood we can save the life of a patient without causing any harm to ourselves.

 What should I eat before blood donation?

 You should eat a light meal and fluids an hour before donating blood.
 Heavy and oily should be avoided.
-The whole process of blood donation takes 5 – 15 minutes.

 What should I eat after blood donation?